Gabriella439/haskell-flake/README.md

 - the provided flake only depends on functionality from Nixpkgs

-- the template covers most Nix tweaks people you'll need in practice
+- the template covers most Nix tweaks you'll need in practice

 - the flake is short and clear